 Legal Alien in Thailand Part 1

 The first years in my new “home country” I lived a life of happiness and party.
 There were no limits to my freedom, everyday was a big party.
 I did not think of the future that I should be making, I lived from day to day.
-I even did get a job, illegal but who cares?
+I even did get a job.
 It was paid well and I did meet a lot of people and saw a lot of this beautiful new country.
 Everything was so different as in my old home country.
 And all the people are so friendly.
 Now after almost 10 years I still live in my new home country.
 And it feels like my home now, I feel like I am HOME like I was born here.
 But ....
 I am not born here and that is written on my forehead or actually on the color of my skin.
 I have another skin color.
 And after almost 10 years I am still a guest of this wonderful and friendly country.
 And I will remain to be a guest until the last day I live here.

 Never I will become one of “them”.
 Whatever I do.
 Of course I should have started 10 years ago with learning to speak, understand, read & write their language.
 But why?
 With my English I could go everywhere..
 OK outside of the big cities it was getting a bit less easy, but with hand-signs you get quit far.
 And like a kind of an-alphabetic you are starting to learn all kind of tricks to overcome you handicap.
 In the years to come I started to learn the language and being able to speak & understand it a bit changes a lot in the way I am living here now.
 But the difference between “us” and “them” will never change.
 We both grew up with different values, different religion, different music, different jokes and most of all different way of respect and freedom.
 But of course a big part of being different is that fact that I did not learn their language.
 I can talk about small & easy thing, but I can not have a nice conversation with my neighbor.
 First of all we have different interests and I do not understand the language good.